 Take Back Your Night with Whitney Sleep

 Of course, stress levels are only one component of a good night’s sleep.
 If you feel as though you may have a sleeping disorder it is best to seek out professional help.
-At Whitney Sleep Center we understand the unique needs of our patients with sleep disorders.
+We understand the unique needs of our patients with sleep disorders.
 Our family-run business is dedicated to prioritizing your concerns, answering your questions, and assisting you in improving your sleep — and overall health — through our treatments.
 Seeking treatment for a sleep disorder can decrease your risk of heart disease, stroke, high blood pressure, motor vehicle accidents, and others.
 We encourage you to set up an appointment at one of our Minnesota locations or consider ordering a home sleep test.
-Take back your night: contact us today at email@example.com, or visit our website here.
+Take back your night: contact us today at firstname.lastname@example.org, or visit our website here.